MCKINNEY DOMESTIC VIOLENCE LAWYER

 - 1st degree felony – The highest felony degree results in spending 5 to 99 years in prison, with up to $10,000 in fines.

 In addition to high fines and possible incarceration , there are many other long-term consequences you will face if you are convicted of domestic violence.
 Even if you have the lowest misdemeanor charge, that will still be a stain on your record.
 You could be excluded from re-entering your home, lose custody of your children, and not be allowed to stay in contact with your family.

 In addition, you could not only lose your job but be denied future career or education opportunities, and you could even be refused housing.
 Of course, your reputation with your family, friends, colleagues, and the rest of the general community will be ruined, and you will have to face the stress of trying to start anew despite being constantly denied your civil liberties and privileges.

 When you have been accused of domestic abuse or family violence, it can feel like your world is crashing around you.
 However, the important thing to remember is to stay calm and take immediate action by contacting your McKinney domestic violence attorney at Underwood & Associates so we can begin taking action to protect your rights immediately.

-Call us today at (972) 449-7091 or contact us online for a lawyer you can count on to offer a powerful defense with dedication, compassion, and aggression.
+Accused of domestic violence?
+Call us today at (972) 449-7091 or contact us online for a McKinney domestic violence lawyer you can count on to offer a powerful defense.